AayushChauhan1916/E-Commerce-Using-MERN/README.md

 1) User Registration and Login:
 Create a new account or log in with your existing credentials.

-2)Browse Products:
+2) Browse Products:
 Explore various products available on the platform.

-3)Add to Cart:
+3) Add to Cart:
 Add your desired products to the shopping cart.

-4)Checkout and Payment:
+4) Checkout and Payment:
 Proceed to checkout and make payments securely using Razorpay.

 # Admin Panel